-You won’t have to look around for the best essential oils for your hair and scalp.
+You won’t have to look far for the best essential oils for your hair and scalp.
 With Aroma Foundry, you can obtain the six best essential oils for hair and scalp issues in one swoop.
 Check out the Hair Nourishing Essential Oil Six-Pack for hair care, a package composed of these six oils.
 You won’t have to worry about looking for the best oils to make your crowning glory glorious indeed.

-Essential Oils for Natural Hair Care
+Essential Oils for Hair Care

 Thus, essential oils may be worth a shot.
 Aroma Foundry’s essential oils are guaranteed to be high-quality and 100% all-natural, and thus great for natural hair care.
 You can use these essential oils to find new ways to deal with hair and scalp issues.